MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/configure-import-data.md

 # Configure bulk-import settings

 The FHIR service supports $import operation that allows you to import data into FHIR service from a storage account.
-Import operation does not guarantee ordering of valid resource execution.
-There are two modes of import supported today:
+Import splits input files in several data streams for optimal performance and does not guarantee order in which resources are processed.
+There are two modes of $import supported today-

 * Intial mode
-  Initial mode is intended to for loading FHIR resources into an empty FHIR server.
-Initial mode only supports CREATE operations and blocks API writes to the FHIR server, when enabled.
+ Initial mode is intended to load FHIR resources into an empty FHIR server.
+Initial mode only supports CREATE operations and, when enabled, blocks API writes to the FHIR server.

 * Incremental mode
-  Incremental mode is optimized to load data into FHIR server periodically, in parallel with API CRUD operations.
+Incremental mode is optimized to load data into FHIR server periodically and does not block writes via API.
+It also allows to load lastUpdated and versionId from resource Meta (if present in resource JSON).

 Note : Incremental import mode is in public preview, see disclaimer below.

 [!INCLUDE Public Preview Disclaimer]

 In this document we will go over The three steps used in configuring import settings on the FHIR service: